dielhennr/k-way-mergesort/README.md

 Your program should print the array at the end of every merge method call.
 In other words, if the input is [4, 2, 6, 1] for 2-way merge, then the program should print:

 	[2, 4, 6, 1]
 	[2, 4, 1, 6]
 	[1, 2, 4, 6]

-## Submission Details

-Upload your file(s) to your github repository.
-Your repository should look like: `usfcs245/project1-username`.
-You only need to upload the files for your merge.
-For example, if your program files are called KMerge.java and Driver.java, you only need to upload these two.

-**Notes:** If you are using eclipse, make sure you either use a **default** package *or* to **remove** the package line before submitting.